-5.5.
+5.3.
+Further instructions are in section 6.1.
 Consumer and community involvement

 The Statement on Consumer and Community Involvement in Health and Medical Research (the Statement) has been developed because of the important contribution consumers make to health and medical research.
 The Statement's purpose is to guide research institutions, researchers, consumers and community members in the active involvement of consumers and community members in all aspects of health and medical research.
 NHMRC and the Consumers Health Forum of Australia Ltd worked in partnership with consumers and researchers to develop the Statement.
 Further information on the Statement is available on NHMRC's website.